prototypefund/reproducible-website/_docs/build_toolchain_from_source.md

 ---

 Building the tools that make the environment from source is one way to allow user to reproduce it.
-Using source directly makes it easier to rely on new features, and easily works on a variety of platforms.
+Using the source code directly makes it easier to rely on new features, and easily works on a variety of platforms.
 It might not scale well for a long list of dependencies, and asking users to rebuild GCC for every piece of software they use might make them